 You will be able to walk the next day, but please do take it easy.
 Our Philadelphia liposuction patients can expect some swelling, bruising, and a feeling of tightness for about two weeks.
 Sutures will either dissolve on their own, or we’ll remove them about a week after your surgery.

 If you have extensive Liposuction, drains may be placed in some of the incisions to catch fluids.
 We will remove these within a week after your surgery.
 Depending on the area and extent of your Liposuction, you may need to wear a compression garment for 2-4 weeks to keep swelling to a minimum.

 |Full recovery from swelling and bruising:||1 to 6 months or more|

 |Compression garment||Must be worn daily for 6-8 weeks|

 Absolutely!
-During your consultation, Dr. Subbio will ask you what bothers you about the way you look.
+During your consultation for liposuction Philadelphia plastic surgeon, Dr. Subbio will ask you what specific spots you would like to see changed.
 Then, he’ll tell you exactly which procedure will give you the results you’re after, and he’ll explain what you can expect.